miko859/Colloseum/README.md

 Main is realese branch.
-Right now project is on branch 'dev'.
+Right now project is on branch 'dev' and 'prototype5.0'.